syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 `images/ClearCustomItems`

 ### Dynamically reset manual dataform items
-Support has been provided to reset the dataform items using the [Items] property of `SfDataForm` and we can reset two or more dataform items at a time.
+You can reset the dataform items using the [Items] property of `SfDataForm` and we can reset two or more dataform items at a time.

 {% tabs %}
 {% highlight C# %}